amckinnell/nutrella/README.md

     gem install bundler
     ```

-1. For `cannot load such file -- nutrella`
+1. If you see `cannot load such file -- nutrella`

     This error may appear after running `irb -rubygems` and you are unable to `require 'nutrella'`.
     Try running `irb -rubygems` from your home directory: